Las Vegas Strip: Boundaries

-The Sahara is widely considered the Strip's northern terminus, though travel guides typically extend it to the Strat 0.4 mi to the north.
-Mandalay Bay, just north of Russell Road, is the southernmost resort considered to be on the Strip (the Klondike was the southernmost until 2006, when it was closed, although it was not included in the Strip on some definitions and travel guides).
-The Strip includes the "Welcome to Fabulous Las Vegas" sign.
+The Sahara is considered the Strip's northern terminus by Clark County, though travel guides typically extend it to the Strat 0.4 mi to the north.
+Mandalay Bay, just north of Russell Road is the southernmost resort considered to be on the Strip.
+According to Clark County, the southern end of the Strip is the "Welcome to Fabulous Las Vegas" sign; the county acknowledges that some argue for Russell Road at the southernmost terminus.